 * Retirement assets are typically one of the largest sources of wealth in a person's portfolio, though often overlooked as a source for charitable giving.

 The best way to leave retirement assets to Cocheco Valley Humane Society is to advise your retirement plan administrator of your desire to change your beneficiaries.
 Cocheco Valley Humane Society can be the primary beneficiary after your death, a secondary beneficiary after your spouse, or even a contingent beneficiary.
 This bequest can be structured as a percentage of the assets or a specific dollar amount.

 Your gift can be designated as unrestricted - for use wherever our needs are greatest - or you may restrict the funds for a specific purpose.
 You can even create an endowed fund which can exist in perpetuity with annual income earned each year being used in support of an area of choice.

-Note: Please notify the Development Manager if restricting your gift for a specific purpose or creating an endowed fund to ensure that your request can be fulfilled by Cocheco Valley Humane Society and that the language used is appropriate to accomplish your wishes.
+Note: Please notify the Development Director if restricting your gift for a specific purpose or creating an endowed fund to ensure that your request can be fulfilled by Cocheco Valley Humane Society and that the language used is appropriate to accomplish your wishes.

 In addition, as with any complex estate planning changes, please consult your attorney or tax advisor as how these gifts may impact your individual situation.